 Many parents and students think they must have a tutor.
 This is not correct.
-There are many support services available within the school, including study groups, academic mentoring and before school support programs.
+There are many support services available within the school, including study groups and before and after school support programs.
 The classroom teacher is most qualified, up to date with current study designs, and should be the first and primary contact for all matters.